NoamSaar/Myday-frontend/README.md

 This open-source replica offers users a user-friendly interface for organizing tasks, managing projects, and enhancing team collaboration.
 With customizable features and a sleek design, MyDay empowers users to streamline their daily workflow and boost productivity.

-Thus is my final sprint in Coding Academy, developed with React, Redux, MongoDB, Sass & NodeJS 👩🏻‍💻
+This is my final sprint in Coding Academy, developed with React, Redux, MongoDB, Sass & NodeJS 👩🏻‍💻

 ## <a id="start" /> Getting Started